michibr81/CryptElements/README.md

-# CryptElements
+# LinuxCommands
-Script collection to encrypt and decrypt filesystem elements
+Useful commands and scripts for common and uncommon tasks in an linux environment